A T T A C H E M E N T

-- 2022
+ATTACHEMENT - 2022

-A “secure” individual acts by counting on the love and support of others in times of need.
-They are comfortable with intimacy, commitment and connectedness and have great flexibility, good listening skills and positive communication practices.
+A "secure" individual acts by counting on the love and support of others in times of need.
+They are comfortable with intimacy, commitment, and connectedness and have great flexibility, good listening skills, and positive communication practices.
 They are comfortable with their sexuality and are in harmony with themselves and those around them.
-It is the repetitive pattern created by the belt buckles in “SECURE” that further evokes a relationship based on balanced exchanges and openness.
-As belt buckles are traditionally used to attach two ends, the solid metal object is made to restore feelings of confidence, protection and security.
+It is the repetitive pattern created by the belt buckles in "SECURE" that further evokes a relationship based on balanced exchanges and openness.
+As belt buckles are traditionally used to attach two ends, the solid metal object is made to restore feelings of confidence, protection, and security.

-The “fearful” shows people owning a self-worth absent of merit, affecting their ability to be assertive and loved.
+The "Fearful" shows people owning a self-worth absent of merit, affecting their ability to be assertive and loved.
 Keeping their partner at a distance, they fear rejection and lack trust and comfort in intimate relations.
-“HIDE” opts for epaulettes, an ornament once invented for the purpose of fighting, further projecting an image of power.
-The shoulder pads aim not only to protect the physical body, but also the psyche of those individuals who do not believe in themselves as competent beings able to support their partner.
-Applied in layers, epaulettes symbolize a camouflage of emotions, respective to their deep fear of closeness and their inability to confide.
-Further used in battle, epaulettes embody an introvert’s tendency to compensate for poor communication skills and anticipation of rejection with violence.
+"HIDE" opts for epaulettes, an ornament once invented for the purpose of fighting, further projecting an image of power.
+The shoulder pads aim not only to protect the physical body but also the psyche of those individuals who do not believe in themselves as competent beings able to support their partner.
+Applied in layers, epaulettes symbolize a camouflage of emotions, corresponding to their deep fear of closeness and their inability to confide.
+Further used in battle, epaulettes embody an introvert's tendency to compensate for poor communication skills and anticipation of rejection with violence.

 These four artworks further inspire questions of: